HVAC Schools in Long Island, NY – Degrees & Certifications

 Finally, HVAC workers in the area can also receive assistance from the Plumbing, Heating & Cooling Contractors of Long Island (PHCCLI), a local chapter of a national trade organization that hosts exclusive events and boasts other member benefits.

-These organizations are integral to the well-being of HVAC workers and the strength of the industry as a whole.
+These organizations are integral to the well-being of HVAC workers and the industry’s strength as a whole.
 For the unaware, however, what exactly are the responsibilities and day-to-day tasks of HVAC workers?
 In general, HVAC professionals perform the following duties, among others:

 • Ensure compliance with all relevant regulations and laws